Finite-size prethermalization at the chaos-to-integrable crossover: Acknowledgements

 \section{Acknowledgements}

-We want to thank A. Altland, G. De Tomasi, A. Haldar, and D. Joshi for critical reading of the manuscript and several valuable comments.
-We are grateful to F. Evers for several fruitful discussions on topics related to localization transition.
-We also thank D. Rosa for bringing Ref.~\cite{Dario22} to our attention.
+We want to thank A. Altland, G. De Tomasi, A. Haldar, D. Joshi and A. D. Mirlin for critical reading of the manuscript and several valuable comments.
+We are grateful to F. Evers, and A. D. Mirlin for several fruitful discussions on topics related to localization transition. \JD{We are particularly grateful to Sasha Mirlin for pointing out an extra normalization factor in the interaction term, which was missed in a previous version of the manuscript.} We also thank D. Rosa for bringing Ref.~\cite{Dario22} to our attention.
 JD acknowledges support from the German Academic Scholarship Foundation and the German Research Foundation (DFG) through the Collaborative Research Center SFB 1277.
 SB acknowledges support from SERB-DST, India, through Matrics (No. MTR/2019/000566), and MPG for funding through the Max Planck Partner Group at IITB.